 - make plans to hang with friends at home

 Some allow for a small budget during the “no spend” week if there is something absolutely necessary such as transportation to work.
 So you can choose which will work better for you.

-Trying a “no spend” week will help you get a grasp on how much miscellaneous purchases you make, and allow you to be more accountable.
+Trying a “no spend” week will help you get a grasp on how many miscellaneous purchases you make, and allow you to be more accountable.
 You can then decide what is really important and how much more you can save every month.

 #8 Downsize to One Car

 Are you a two-car family?
 Think of all you will save by downsizing to one car.
-Let’s face it, owning a care is expensive.
+Let’s face it, owning a car is expensive.
 If you own a car you have probably paid for some of the following:

 - car insurance

 - oil changes

 If you are carpooling with friends and getting rid of one of your cars, this will make a big impact.

 However, if you simply must have two cars, try to choose a car that has low-gas milage and batch errands with work so you save on fuel.